Pig Latin: In other languages

 In the German-speaking area, varieties of Pig Latin include Kedelkloppersprook, which originated around Hamburg harbour, and Mattenenglisch that was used in the Matte, the traditional working-class neighborhood of Bern.
 Though Mattenenglisch has fallen out of use since the mid-20th century, it is still cultivated by voluntary associations.
 A characteristic of the Mattenenglisch Pig Latin is the complete substitution of the first vowel by i, in addition to the usual moving of the initial consonant cluster and the adding of ee.

 The Swedish equivalent of Pig Latin is Fikonspråket ("Fig language" – see Language game § List of common language games).

-The Finnish Pig Latin is known as Kontinkieli ("container language").
+The Finnish version of Pig Latin is known as Kontinkieli ("container language").
 After each word, the word kontti "container" is added, the first syllables are switched, so every sentence is converted to twice as many pseudo-words.
 For example, "wikipedia" ⟶ "wikipedia kontti" ⟶ "kokipedia wintti".
 Converting the sentence "I love you" ("Minä rakastan sinua") would result in "konä mintti kokastan rantti konua sintti".

 In Italian, the alfabeto farfallino uses a similar encoding; in Spanish, a similar language variation is called Jeringonza.
 Spanish as used in Latin America has a further form, Vesre, in which the order of syllables is reversed.
+Some Italians also used a variation called riocontra.

 In Estonian, the encoding used is 'bi' after the first syllable, e.g. "mina" ('me' in English) would be "mibina".

 In Romanian, Pig Latin is called "păsărească" (i.e. "Bird-ian").
 The encoding specifies adding "-pa", "-pe", "-pi", "-po", or "-pu" after each syllable, chosen to mirror the vowel in the last syllable.
 For example, "floare" would become "floaparepe".

 Another equivalent of Pig Latin is used throughout the Slavic-speaking parts of the Balkans.
 It is called "Šatra" (/sha-tra/)or "Šatrovački" (/shatro-vachki/) and was used in crime-related and street language.
 For instance, the Balkan slang name for marijuana (trava – meaning "grass") turns to "vutra"; the Balkan slang name for cocaine (belo – meaning "white") turns to lobe, a pistol (pištolj) turns to štoljpi, bro (brate) turns to tebra.
 In the past few years it has become widely used between teenage immigrants in former Yugoslavian countries.